One of my most frequently asked questions on this blog is how to become a registered dietitian.

 After I studied for and took the RD exam in February 2013 (more details on how I studied: how to pass the RD exam), I started my own nutrition counseling private practice here in the Washington DC area (www.AnneTheRD.com).

 If you’re interested in started your own practice, please check out this post: How to Start a Nutrition Counseling Private Practice.

-I counsel clients using an approach called Intuitive Eating, where we work together to improve their relationships with food in a way that has them eating food that makes them feel good, but still allows for indulgence, too.
+I counsel clients using an approach called Intuitive Eating.
+We work together to improve their relationships with food in a way that has them eating food that makes them feel good, but still allows for indulgence, too.

 If you’re interested in learning more about intuitive eating, check out this book: Intuitive Eating: A Revolutionary Program That Works.

-I also taught the Basic Nutrition course to undergraduates at The George Washington University in DC in the spring of 2013, and have also developed a Nutrition for Runners Program with a running coach and a 6 Week Virtual Intuitive and Mindful Eating Program with other RDs who specialize in intuitive eating.
+I also taught the Basic Nutrition course to undergraduates at The George Washington University in DC in the spring of 2013.
+And, I’ve developed a Nutrition for Runners Program with a running coach and a 6 Week Virtual Intuitive and Mindful Eating Program with other RDs who specialize in intuitive eating.

 I absolutely love what I do, and I don’t regret going back to school at all, even though it was a long process (and created a lot of expensive loans).